kirillmorozov/dotfiles/roles/development_machine/README.md

 Role Variables
 --------------

-- `completions_path`: A path to install completions to.
+- `development_machine_completions_path`: A path to install completions to.
 Should be included into `$FPATH`.
-- `local_bin_dir`: A directory executables will be installed to.
+- `development_machine_local_bin_dir`: A directory executables will be installed to.

 Dependencies
 ------------